 In the goal of avoiding the toxic substance fluoride is, many people have asked: does distilling water remove fluoride?

-To answer this all-important question, I bought and tested the top-rated water distiller on Amazon.
+To answer this, I bought and tested the top-rated water distiller on Amazon.

 Does Distilling Water Remove Fluoride?

 To figure out if distilling water removes fluoride, I did two things…

 - Test how much fluoride was in my apartment’s tap water.

 - Followed by testing the distilled water to see if any change happened in fluoride content.

 Now let’s see how much fluoride is in my apartment’s tap water…